cse482spring2019/MACK/README.md

   TILE_SERVER=http://localhost:2015/tiles
 ```

+So that we are able to get the api server for users, routing server for generating routes, and the tiles server for using OpenStreetMaps data to build our map.

 After that, make the `deploy_dev.sh` script executable with:

 `chmod u+x deploy_dev.sh`, and then use
 `./deploy_dev.sh` to run the script that will build the docker containers.
+Using the `deploy_dev.sh` script will eliminate the need to remember the `docker-compose` build instructions.

-After that, we can run `docker-compose up` in `AccessMaps/accessmap` to start the docker aggregation of container outputs.
+After that, run `docker-compose up` in `AccessMaps/accessmap` to start the docker aggregation of container outputs.

 While running `docker-compose up`, run `npm start` in the `AccessMaps/webapps` directory to deploy the web app.